iisys-hof/map-matching-2/README.md

 The sub-second times and small memory differences are subject to measurement uncertainty and in practice equal.

 Since the old version needs to load the network even for making a comparison, it takes significantly longer time.
-Moreover, the old version only computes a mean accuracy but not a weighted mean accuracy.
+Moreover, the old version only computes the mean accuracy but not the weighted mean accuracy.
 The mean accuracy is the accuracies of all tracks divided by the number of tracks.
 The weighted mean accuracy takes into account the length of the track and normalizes the accuracies by the track lengths.
 As such, it is more correct because a very short but inaccurate result does not count as much as a very long